 The European Council of Interior Architects is the representative body for the European professional organisations in Interior Architecture and Design.
 Founded in 1992, ECIA currently represents 18 members-national organizations, with over 16000 professionals Interior Architects/Designers.

 ECIA provides a common platform for the exchange of information on best professional practice.
 It endorses minimum common standards of education and professional profile for the associated Interior Architects/ Designers in the member organisation.

 The profession of interior architecture is enhancing the full spectrum of interior architecture, which can be as much as furniture designs as small-scale architecture.
 The ECIA has been established to found a European network to intensify the European network for interior architects/ designers and to constantly develop and intensify the profession.
-This is done by an intensive communication about the profession and sharing views and a permanent dialogue with the members, partners, and sister organisations, institutions and the European parliament itself.
+This is done by projects and intensive communication about the profession and sharing views and a permanent dialogue with the members, partners, and sister organisations, institutions and the European parliament itself.

 We intensively worked on these themes and developed our mission:

 “ECIA is an European platform to represent and promote the qualified profession of interior architects/designers.”

 The profession has various embedding’s in the different member countries.
 Different by law, type of protection, professional requirements and education.
 We thereby want to achieve a general recognition of the profession by the public and legislative bodies at local, national and EU lever.
 We embrace the diversity within the profession, but developed a vision in which:

 “There is a common view on the profession of interior architects/designers as a vital part of society, culture and economics.“

 We are committed to the wide cultural diversity in Europe.